nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.8.1 Undoing : `undo`

-Undoes the last add, delete or edit commands in the command history.
+Undoes the last add, delete, edit or clear commands in the command history.

 Format:
 * `undo`

 Description:
-* Undoes the last add, delete or edit commands in the command history.
+* Undoes the last add, delete, edit, or clear commands in the command history.

 Examples:
 *  `undo` after command `delete appointment 1` adds the deleted appointment back to the app.